How Can We Help?

 Learn about the role of sunlight and the different types of vitamin D supplements, why and how vitamin D is so important, how to assess the level of this essential nutrient in yourself, your children and your family, and how to best achieve optimal blood levels of this key nutrient.

-The Women to Women Personal Program for Better Bones: A protocol for preventing, halting, and managing osteoporosis
+The Women’s Health Network Better Bones Package: A protocol for preventing, halting, and managing osteoporosis

 As little as 20 years ago it was uncommon to hear mention of osteoporosis.
 But nowadays, this “silent crippler” is a household word.
 As with heart health and cancer prevention, the preservation of life-long bone health is a topic of growing public concern.
 Current statistics on osteoporosis in the US are as follows: